Jury Acquits Pit Bull Owners After Long-Delayed Trial

 Cohn, one of the University Hospital doctors, has been vocal in his call for regulations on breeds such as pit bulls.
 He was one of the authors of a 2011 study that found that, while fatal attacks were rare, pit bulls were "the single breed responsible for the vast majority of deaths due to dog attacks."

 Cohn also pointed to a 2010 study that analyzed the effect of breed-specific rules on dog bites in a region of Spain.
 Governments there enacted regulations that required additional steps for owners of “potentially dangerous dogs,” some of which were defined by breed.

 According to the study, there was a "noticeable decline" in hospitalizations from dog bites after the rules went into effect. - San Antonio Express-News

 Both victims fall into the most underreported scenario: senior citizens who suffer horrific injuries from a dog attack and die while being hospitalized for these injuries.
-Neither Clark nor Aguirre had a news report of their attack either, which left devastating injuries all over their bodies.
-Clark was attacked on December 21 while delivering presents in her neighborhood.
-Not news worthy?
+Neither Clark nor Aguirre had an immediate news report of their attack either, which left devastating injuries all over their bodies.
+Clark was attacked on December 21 while delivering Christmas presents in her neighborhood.
 Aguirre was attacked on March 31 while feeding her cats in her own backyard.
 Not news worthy?

 04/15/14: 2014 Dog Bite Fatality: San Antonio Woman, 83, Dies After Pit Bull Attack